Introduction

 Background

-Amanda originally studied biochemistry before moving into the arts, and her fascination with process, transformation and material behaviour continues to influence her practice today.
+Originally studying biochemistry before moving into the arts, and her fascination with process and material behaviour continues to influence her practice today.

 Working intuitively across fluid paint, copper, brass and silver, she is drawn to the unpredictable nature of materials — exploring oxidation, heat, corrosion and layered surfaces as metaphors for both natural and personal change.